chrox/RealTimeElectrophy/README.txt

 Much of the behaviour and many of the features of LightStim package are based on Dimstim, a python visual stimulation package written by Martin Spacek and released under BSD license.
-The Dimstim project page can be found at http://swindale.ecc.ubc.ca/dimstim
+The Dimstim project page can be found at http://swindale.ecc.ubc.ca/dimstim .
+StimServer is modified from PyroApps, a demo VisionEgg application shipped with VisonEgg source code.
+For more information please refer to http://www.visionegg.org .

 MISC